-Art in which the process of its making is not hidden but remains a prominent aspect of the completed work, so that a part or even the whole of its subject is the making of the work
+The term process art refers to where the process of its making art is not hidden but remains a prominent aspect of the completed work, so that a part or even the whole of its subject is the making of the work

 Process became a widespread preoccupation of artists in the late 1960s and the 1970s, but like so much else can be tracked back to the abstract expressionist paintings of Jackson Pollock.
 In these the successive layers of dripped and poured paint can be identified and the actions of the artist in making the work can be to some extent reconstructed.
 The later colour field paintings of Morris Louis clearly reveal his process of pouring the paint onto the canvas.